DigitalArcPlatform/documentation/docs/preEvent/assessment/volunteers/volunteers.md

 For a successfull community archive event, you will need a variety of volunteers to fulfill the roles necessary for directing contributors, digitizing their contributions, and conducting oral history interviews.
 We recommend recruiting volunteers for the following roles.

-**Note::** The number of individuals you will need for each role will depend on the size and scope of your event. **Plan accordingly.**
+**Note:** The number of individuals you will need for each role will depend on the size and scope of your event. **Plan accordingly.**

 ## Greeters (Check-In/Check-Out Stations)